Miner Institute: Community Outreach

 Miner is also a demonstration farm, exhibiting crop, dairy, and equine production innovations for regional producers and allied industries.
 The Institute publishes a monthly dairy newsletter, The Farm Report, and quarterly equine newsletter, The Stable Sheet.
 In 2003, an on-site exhibit opened which covers the history of William H. Miner, development of Heart's Delight Farm, and the current work of the Miner Institute.

 Education

-Year-round education programs are held at Miner in cooperation with SUNY Plattsburgh, the University of Vermont, and Vermont Technical College.
+Year-round education programs are held at Miner in cooperation with SUNY Plattsburgh, and University of Vermont.

-Applied Environmental Science Program (AESP) – For the last 30 years, the Institute has supported SUNY Plattsburgh's Applied Environmental Science Program (AESP).
+Applied Environmental Science Program (AESP) – For over 50 years, the Institute has supported SUNY Plattsburgh's Applied Environmental Science Program (AESP).
 AESP is a semester-long, residential educational program for Environmental Science and Geology Majors.
 It is conducted with Miner staff and teaching faculty from the Center for Earth and Environmental Science at Plattsburgh State University.

 Advanced Dairy Management (ADM) – University of Vermont (UVM)/Vermont Technical College (VTC) FARMS 2+2 member farm – Miner participates in FARMS 2+2 by providing a semester of curriculum for UVM/VTC students.
 Students spend two years at VTC, and two years at UVM with one semester as residents and students at Miner.
 ADM curriculum focuses on teaching practical dairy operation, research analysis, and exposing future producers to allied industries.